Get Started with Slice for Sketch

 - Do not create separate groups for each size or color.
 Instead, use a single group to describe the complete style.
 This method will improve the Insert Symbols menu and simplify navigation to the desired component.

 2. When adding new variations of components, make sure to include them in the Contents group.
-Doing this will allow you to enable new component override quickly.
+Doing this will allow you to enable new elements into the right side override menu quickly.

 3. When coming up with names for new components/instances — always use the description of its contents.
 This approach wins by eliminating confusion and making it easier for users of your files to understand the functional meaning of each Symbol.